Ibn al-Wardi

 The two men are often confused for each other, particularly in the western world.
 Gorton's biography, conflating the two, reads:An Arabian geographer and poet of eminence in the 14th century.
-In his youth he filled the office of deputy to the hakim, or principal judge of the city of Aleppo; but he quitted the judicature to devote his time to the cultivation of science.
+In his youth he filled the office of deputy to the hakim, or principal judge of the city of Aleppo; but he quit the judicature to devote his time to the cultivation of science.
 He composed for the use of the governor of Aleppo, a curious treatise on geography, entitled "The Pearl of Wonders."
 He was also the author of an abridgment of the chronicle of Abufeda, poems, &c.
 His death took place in 1330.
 Several portions of his geographical work have been published by the literati of France and Germany.

 Tarikh Ibn al-Wardi

 Ibn al-Wardi (Sr.) was an eyewitness of the Black Death; he died in Aleppo of plague on 27 Dhū aI-Hijjah 749 (18 March 1349).